asecurityteam/transportd/README.md

     allowedaudience: ""
     # ([]string) Acceptable issuer strings.
     allowedissuers:
+  validateheaders:
+    # (map[string][]string) allowed list of headers whose values to check
+    allowed:
+      accept:
+        - "text/json"
+        - "text/html"
+    # (map[string] string) the delimiters to use for splitting header-specific values when they come in single line
+    split:
+      accept: ","
   timeout:
     # (time.Duration) Duration after which the request is canceled.
     after: "175ms"